 - demonstrate your knowledge of this aspect of design.

-If you live out-of-town, province or country, you will be required to participate in a prearranged telephone or Skype interview.
+If you live out-of-town, province or country, you will be required to participate in a prearranged Microsoft Teams or Zoom interview.

 Please Note: An interview is not a guarantee of a seat in the program.